Chinomnso-Okechukwu/Unit-2-project/README.md

 This part of the code prints the character based on the corresponding binary code.

 ## Evaluation
-I am evaluating against my proposed test plan.
+I am evaluating against my proposed test plan and success criteria.
 We were able to acheive all the actions we wanted to execute.
+All the codes are work as the should.

+Further Improvements

+1. For English to Binary, the code should be dry.
+2. Except for English to Morse, the characters should be arranged in the order of frequently used characters to help increase efficiency.
+3. We should add the debounce function in some of the codes as the LCD was printing two of the same value when the button was pressed.

 ## References